Which is the best Synology NAS Diskstation 2023? Which Synology NAS should I buy for a home or small business?

 What exactly is a NAS server?

-NAS servers are also known as file servers because they allow multiple computers to access shared folders.
-They are commonly used in both home networks and businesses often use NAS devices.
-In-home networks are primarily used to stream music and movies or store photos.
-In a business environment, they are popular for storing files.
+NAS servers also referred to as media servers or file servers, enable multiple computers to access shared folders.
+They are commonly used in both home networks and businesses.
+In-home networks NAS devices are mainly used to stream music and movies or store photos.
+In a business environment, media servers are popular for storing files.
 A NAS doesn’t make noise and is ideal to put on the desk.

 for home usage

 Storage is one of the most critical factors in choosing a NAS.
 The capacity you need will largely depend on the files you plan to store.
 If you have a lot of high-resolution video or audio files, you’ll need more storage than someone who just wants to keep photos and documents.

 I recommend a Synology with at least 4TB storage.
 If you intend to store video files for streaming to home devices, go for 8TB at least.
 It will be more expensive but in the long run worth the extra cost.

 for small business needs

 Small businesses typically need more storage space than home users.
 For a small business, you will likely need at least a Synology NAS with a capacity of 8 TB.
 It will give you enough space to store files, backups, and applications.
 If the Synology should serve as a backup device to your existing file server, keep in mind to have restore points for several days.
 A NAS backup repository should have 3-4 times more space than the repository of your live data.